-Keiran who is a Scottish Champion and British silver medallist from Northwest Amateur Boxing Club and Sophie, Scottish Champion and Commonwealth athlete from Kilmarnock Amateur Weightlifting Club will work with local clubs and athletes to inspire, support and motivate others to emulate their success.
+Keiran, who is a Scottish Champion and British silver medallist from Northwest Amateur Boxing Club, and Sophie, Scottish Champion and Commonwealth athlete from Kilmarnock Amateur Weightlifting Club, will work with local clubs and athletes to inspire, support and motivate others to emulate their success.

-The Queen's Baton Relay was intended to build excitement in the lead up to the Games and it certainly didn’t disappoint as it travelled through East Ayrshire on Saturday, 21 June.
+The Queen's Baton Relay was intended to build excitement in the lead up to the Games and it certainly didn’t disappoint as it travelled through East Ayrshire on Saturday 21 June 2014.

 Sunshine, big breakfasts, picnic lunches, gala days and action packed community events were the order of the day as the whole of East Ayrshire came out onto the streets to cheer on the Baton Bearers as they carried the Queen’s Baton through towns across East Ayrshire from Dalmellington to Kilmarnock.

 This was a day for our communities.
 The people in our communities make East Ayrshire what it is and a strong community spirit was on display in abundance from 8am in the morning at Dalmellington right through to 7pm at Kilmarnock Cross.
 I couldn’t have been prouder of the people who made all these events happen; of the Baton Bearers who all have incredible reasons for being selected and of course, the people of East Ayrshire.”

 Be part of it

-Thanks to the XX Commonwealth games in Glasgow, so much has already been achieved in East Ayrshire amongst sportspeople and clubs, local attractions, schools, community organisations and much, much more.
-It really has been a summer to remember.
+Thanks to the XX Commonwealth games in Glasgow, so much has already been achieved in East Ayrshire amongst sportspeople and clubs, local attractions, schools, community organisations and much more.
+It really was a summer to remember.

 I have been working with Team Ghana for some time now helping them to prepare for the Commonwealth Games.
 I have been living in Ghana since May and I am delighted to join them at the pre Games training camp in Shortlees.
 My good friend, and Team Scotland coach, Chick Hamilton, has welcomed us with open arms to their base and there is a really positive vibe in the gym during our training sessions.”

 I think it is important to remember that Canada is a huge country with a population of 35million people so when we say these boxers are at the top of their games, we mean it.
-It has been brilliant for our team to train and spar with boxers of this calibre; it is a level for our young people to aspire to”.
+It has been brilliant for our team to train and spar with boxers of this calibre; it is a level for our young people to aspire to.”

 Making sure schools were involved was top priority and the Active School Co-ordinators produced a fantastic programme over school holidays and term time for pupils to enjoy.
 There were sports competitions, physical activity opportunities, athlete visits and even mascot competitions including visits by Clyde the official games mascot to many of our schools.

-East Ayrshire were also the first local authority to ensure that all primary schools signed up to the Games On Challenge which supports teachers, school leaders and education managers in creating stimulating learning experiences for young people from 3-18 using the Commonwealth Games as a context for learning.
+East Ayrshire were also the first local authority to ensure that all primary schools signed up to the Games On Challenge which supports teachers, school leaders and education managers in creating stimulating learning experiences for young people from 3-18 years using the Commonwealth Games as a context for learning.

 Support a 2nd team

-In East Ayrshire schools and nurseries in Crosshouse were matched with Australia and Dalmellington Primary paired with the British Virgin Islands.
+In East Ayrshire, schools and nurseries in Crosshouse were matched with Australia and Dalmellington Primary paired with the British Virgin Islands.
 These partnerships allowed a wide range of art, sport and culture projects to be delivered locally to enhance the education curriculum.

 Friendly, enthusiastic Clyde-siders helped make the Games the incredible success it was and the volunteers from East Ayrshire who were lucky enough to take part thoroughly enjoyed the experience.
 For some Clyde-siders it was their first time volunteering and enjoyed the experience so much that they now looking for other volunteering opportunities.

 My time as a Clyde-sider was amazing and I would recommend everyone to try volunteering as it was such a gratifying and rewarding experience.
-Vibrant Communities offer a wide variety of volunteering options – if you have a spare couple of hours a week then it is well worth looking into”
+Vibrant Communities offer a wide variety of volunteering options – if you have a spare couple of hours a week then it is well worth looking into.”

-Opening and Closing Ceremonies
+Opening and closing ceremonies

 Paige McMahon from Doon Academy and Catherine Bacon from Grange Academy performed in the opening ceremony at Celtic Park while Eilidh Corrigan from New Farm Loch performed in the closing ceremony at Hampden.

-This was a once in a lifetime opportunity and having the chance to perform in one of the world’s biggest events only 25 miles from my home was amazing”.
+This was a once in a lifetime opportunity and having the chance to perform in one of the world’s biggest events only 25 miles from my home was amazing.”